GladysAssistant/gladysassistant.com.jekyll/en/installation/index.md

 ## Installing Gladys 3

+⚠️ WARNING: This image is not compatible yet with the Raspberry Pi 4 because this image is based on Raspbian Stretch.
+An image on Raspbian buster will be built soon.

 To install Gladys on your Raspberry Pi, you just have to use the pre-built Raspbian image.

 The first step is to download Gladys Raspbian image :